-The current U.S. tax code as administered by the Internal Revenue Service-IRS recognizes certain expenses incurred in pursuit of higher education that may provide you or your parents the opportunity to reduce your tax obligations.
+The Internal Revenue Service-IRS recognizes certain expenses incurred in pursuit of higher education that may provide you or your parents the opportunity to reduce your tax obligations.
 Called "qualified expenses" the information is shared directly with the IRS via a document called the 1098-T. The information provided here will enhance your understanding of the reporting process and answer many of the questions you might have.

 What is a 1098-T form?